MultiSafepay/docs/content/payments/methods/pay-later/klarna/_index.md

 If you receive a `code:BAD_VALUE, Bad value: order_lines[0].reference` error from Klarna, try using shorter SKU numbers, e.g. fewer than 9 characters.

 {{< /details >}}

+### Configuring the Klarna gateway

+Klarna makes your ecommerce platform available in their merchant portal, where your credentials are generated.
+Use your credentials to configure the Klarna gateway for your MultiSafepay account.

+For questions about your Klarna integration and the connection with your MultiSafepay account, email <integration@multisafepay.com>

+### Managing your brand

+{{< details title="Adding your logo to Klarna invoices" >}}

+1. Sign in to your Klarna Merchant Account, and then go to **Branding**.
+3. Under **Logo**, upload a .png or .jpeg logo.
+    - For best results, use a square image with a transparent background.
+    - Resolution 180x180 px or higher

+{{< /details >}}

+{{< details title="Managing your brand information" >}}

+Under **Brand information**, you can set up and manage your brand including:
+- Brand name
+- Home page
+- Instagram URL
+- Facebook URL

+{{< /details >}}

+For support, see Klarna - [Klantenservice](https://www.klarna.com/nl/klantenservice/).